Chapter 1:

 Late evening, somewhere in Wrocław.

-Silvery steel gleams with fresh polish.
+Silvery steel gleams from fresh polishing.

 "Almost ready.
 Damn it.
 Just missing the rear padding."